TV Gazeta

-Rede Gazeta (/pt/), also known as TV Gazeta or only Gazeta (in English, (the) Gazette Network) is a Brazilian television network based in São Paulo.
+Rede Gazeta (/pt/), also known as TV Gazeta or only Gazeta (in English, Gazette Network), is a Brazilian television network based in São Paulo.

 History

 The history of TV Gazeta is intertwined with the history of television in Brazil.
 Planned since the 1950s, its facilities were oversized.
 On January 15, 1952, by decree signed by President Getúlio Vargas, channel 2 in São Paulo was granted to the Fundação Cásper Libero (Cásper Líbero Foundation).
 Due to delays in the inauguration due to technical issues, the Cásper Líbero Foundation lost the concession for channel 2, which was passed on to Assis Chateaubriand, who inaugurated TV Cultura a year later.
 The concession for channel 11 was given to TV Gazeta.
 In 1961, the last act of the Juscelino Kubitschek administration was to take the channel away from the Foundation and give it to TV Continental in Rio de Janeiro.
 One day later, with the inauguration of Jânio Quadros and pressure from the Foundation, the concession returned to its rightful owner.

 June 23, 1969, was the deadline for installing São Paulo's seventh and final VHF channel.
 At 5:45 p.m., the 116-meter tower at the end of Paulista Avenue transmitted its first signals, and TV Gazeta went on the air experimentally.
 The first image was of Paulista Avenue, accompanied by the song Sá Marina, by Antônio Adolfo and Tibério Gaspar, sung by Wilson Simonal.

 TV Gazeta was inaugurated on January 25, 1970, the 416th anniversary of the city of São Paulo, with live images of Paulista Avenue and a commemorative text evoking Cásper Líbero, the station's patron.
 The first station set up with equipment for color broadcasting, it had the first unit for external color broadcasting in the country.

 It was the first station to work with chroma key equipment and introduced slow motion to Brazil, anticipating trends by producing and broadcasting the country's first Formula 1 race (rebroadcast in partnership with Rede Globo).

 Gazeta nurtured the dream of becoming a network in the mid-1970s, when the market began to change.
 Tupi and Record were in decline, Rede Bandeirantes was considering the possibility of becoming a network, while Globo was always competing for audience share.